psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

 OpenBlas
 ========
-OpenBlas automatically scales wide to use all CPUs.
+OpenBlas automatically scales up to use all the CPUs on a system.
 For example, to limit it two CPUs, set the following environmental variable.

 .. code::